wannesm/dtaidistance/README.md

 **New in v2**:

-- Numpy is now an optional dependency, also for the C-code.
+- Numpy is now an optional dependency, also to compile the C library (only Cython is required).
-- Small optimizations to improve speed.
+- Small optimizations throughout the C code to improve speed.
+The consistent use of `size_t` instead of `int` allows for larger data structures on 64 bit machines.
-- The parallelization is now implemented directly in C (using OpenMP).
+- The parallelization is now implemented directly in C (included if OpenMP is installed).
 - The `max_dist` argument turned out to be similar to Silva and Batista's work on PrunedDTW [7].
 The toolbox now implements a version that is equal to PrunedDTW since it prunes more distance measures.
 Additionally, a `use_pruning` argument